solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/cloud-senec4-traefik.md

 ## Prerequisites

+This guide assumes you have a cloud server running Linux.
+If you don't have one, Hetzner Cloud is a good choice and it is used in this guide.
+Hetzner is a German cloud provider with a good price-performance ratio.
+But of course, you can use any other cloud provider with SSH access as well.

 ### Order your server at Hetzner

 First, sign up on Hetzner:
 [https://hetzner.cloud/?ref=NggV8HU9FqCz](https://hetzner.cloud/?ref=NggV8HU9FqCz)

-(This ia referral link, it will give you a discount of €20 - and me too)
+This ia referral link, it will give you a discount of €20.

 Then order your server: